Update 29 June 2020

 Do we now stop making auto-enrolment pension contributions if our employees go on the Coronavirus Job Retention Scheme?

-Can Rayner Essex assist claim this on my behalf?
+Can Rayner Essex assist with and/or make claims on my behalf?

 This is a separate process to the payroll.
 Rayner Essex can assist you with considering eligibility and calculating the amounts to claim.
-We also hope to be able to assist with making the claim on your behalf, but this may depend on how the portal will operate.
+We can also assist with making the claim on your behalf.

 Can employees make a request to be furloughed?